 - Our college placement test consists of two sections:

-- English: this section is comprised of 25 multiple choice questions on reading and an essay on an assigned topic.
+- English: this section is comprised of 20 multiple choice questions on English grammar, punctuation, spelling, and sentence skills.
 View the study resources available for the English test.

-- Math: this section is comprised of an adaptive 30-question basic algebra test followed by a 35-question diagnostic test.
+- Math: this section is comprised of an adaptive 12-14-question elementary algebra test.
+Depending on the score, additional questions may populate.
 Calculators are embedded in the test for certain questions.
 (Handheld calculators are not allowed.)
 View the study resources available for the Math test.

-- The test is not timed, but takes approximately three hours to complete.
+- The test is not timed, but takes approximately one and a half hours to complete.

 - It is recommended to take the two sections on separate days to avoid testing fatigue.